Native, non-native and invasive species… what’s the difference?

 Non-native plants share qualities of both: they produce foliage or blooms and don’t take over their habitat.
 But they’re often not adapted to the environment, and require more care than native plants.
 If a non-native stays around for long enough, it’s labeled a naturalized plant.
 (Like the peony!)

 Sometimes the differences get blurred.
 For example, you can have a native plant that becomes aggressive (but not invasive) as it takes over your flowerbed.
 In the context of a lake, blue-green algae is a native species that causes problems like an invasive would.

 You can also have non-native species that stay in one spot and don’t become invasive.
 Most landscaping plants (especially those planted annually) fall into this category.
 Although not native, they also don’t disrupt their environment.

-In the Lilly Center’s home in the Dr. Dane A. Miller Science Complex.
-You can find butterfly milkweed, white heath aster, purple coneflower, blue flag iris, wild quinine, blue-stemmed goldenrod and black-eyed susan, just to name a few!
+In the Lilly Center’s native gardens, you can find purple dome aster, swamp milkweed, purple coneflower, blue flag iris, wild quinine, blue-stemmed goldenrod and black-eyed susans, just to name a few!
 Each plant is adapted to keep the others in check and also provides habitat and food for many kinds of insects and animals.

 Many local nurseries keep native plants.
 Reach out to them today!